Culture of the Asante Empire: Clothing

 Edgerton comments that prominent people in the empire often wore silk as commoners wore cotton whiles slaves dressed in black cloth.
 Garments indicated the wearer's rank, and their color denoted various meanings.
 Lighter colors as stated by Edgerton, could express innocence or rejoicing.
 White for example, was worn by Chiefs after making a sacrifice or by ordinary people after winning a court case.
 Dark colors were worn for funerals or mourning.
 Most clothes bore intricate designs that carried out various meanings.

 Some women wore Kente cloth dresses made by stitching together numerous handwoven strips of cotton or silk.
 There were laws that restricted certain Kente designs to various great men and women as exclusive symbols of their mobility and prestige.
 Some cotton or silk patterns on the Kente were designed solely for the Asantehene or king and could only be worn with his permission.
 The king and the wealthy wore elegant sandals decorated with gold but Edgerton writes that commoners went barefoot except during the rainy season when they wore wooden clogs to keep their feet out of the mud.
-The Densinkran was a form of hairstyle introduced in the Ashanti Empire to mourn the Ashanti soldiers who perished at the Katamanso War.
+The Densinkran was a form of hairstyle introduced in the Asante Empire to mourn the Asante soldiers who perished at the Katamanso War.
 The hairstyle was later worn by women of royal descent and the elderly.
 It was also worn during funerals.

 Cuisine

-Plants cultivated by the Ashanti include plantains, yams, manioc, corn, sweet potatoes, millet, beans, onions, peanuts, tomatoes, and many fruits.
+Plants cultivated by the Asante include plantains, yams, manioc, corn, sweet potatoes, millet, beans, onions, peanuts, tomatoes, and many fruits.
 Fufu was an important dish in the empire.
-Women collected snails which formed a major part of Ashanti cuisine.
-Cultural exchange with the Europeans at the coast introduced foreign dishes in Ashanti.
-The Asantehene or king of Ashanti enjoyed as part of his breakfast, European biscuits and tea.
+Women collected snails which formed a major part of Asante cuisine.
+Cultural exchange with the Europeans at the coast introduced foreign dishes in Asante.
+The Asantehene or king of Asante enjoyed as part of his breakfast, European biscuits and tea.
 Maize could be used to prepare porridge or loaf.
-Fritz Ramseyer accounts for the consumption of maize diet by the Ashanti army in 1869.
+Fritz Ramseyer accounts for the consumption of maize diet by the Asante army in 1869.
 Kenkey was documented in the early 19th century by the William Hutton and the emissaries of Joseph Dupuis.
 Cassava could be used to prepare Kokonte and rice was imported further south in modern Ghana.
 Rice was the main meal taken by the Asantehene and his officials at 2pm.
-Scholar Miller writes on the lower consumption of meat by Ashanti people outside of the royal court.
-She cites William Hutton in 1820 who observed the presence of poultry, sheep and hogs of which the Ashanti lower class preferred to sell as they could not afford such diet.
+Scholar Miller writes on the lower consumption of meat by Asante people outside of the royal court.
+She cites William Hutton in 1820 who observed the presence of poultry, sheep and hogs of which the Asante lower class preferred to sell as they could not afford such diet.

 Games

-The Oware is an abstract strategy game widely believed to be of Ashanti origin.
+The Oware is an abstract strategy game widely believed to be of Asante origin.
 People sat under the shade provided by huge trees along the street where they played the board game.